jsmithdev/meta-mouse/README.md

     - /packages/ - where to put package.xml files

-    - /data/ - Structure for deploying, cloning orgs / solutions, etc
+    - /data/ - Structure for deploying, pulls, solution templates, etc
       - /raw/ -- where retrieve pulls zips to
       - /all/ -- where raw is unzipped to
       - /stage/ -- where fails go to know whats left, what to try again later, etc
       - /deploy/ -- where deploy deploys from

-  - [worksheeet.txt](worksheeet.txt) -- where to put common problems that arise during deployments to find commonalities
+  - [worksheet.txt](worksheet.txt) -- where to put common problems that arise during deployments to find commonalities